vishaltak/gitlab-development-kit/doc/howto/runner.md

 You can set up:

-- A runner to run directly on your workstation
+- A runner to run directly on your workstation (local computer).
 - A runner in Docker.

 The GDK supports managing the runner configuration file and the process itself, either with a native binary